Running a home that feels good—even in the busiest seasons of parenting

-Reset the Drop Zone
+Reset the drop zones

-It doesn’t need to be styled.
+If you can get this under control, it can start to shift how you feel in your home.
+These spaces don’t need to be styled.
 Just clear.
-A slim drawer for school forms you haven’t looked at yet.
+Find a slim drawer for school forms you haven’t looked at yet.
 A dedicated spot for school bags.
 A clear bench to pack lunchboxes in the morning.
 A set of hooks or a basket for hats.
 The less visual noise you have to deal with every time you walk in the door, the better.

 Since becoming a parent, I’ve been pretty adamant that I don’t want our home to always feel like a playpen.
-Yes, we all chose to have kids, and yes, we all love them—but that doesn’t mean we need to be surrounded by their things 24/7.
+Yes, we all chose to have kids, and yes, we all love them…but that doesn’t mean we need to be surrounded by their things 24/7!

 This is a gamechanger in helping you as the parent feel good in your home.
 It takes a bit of effort, but the payoff far outweighs the hassle.

-If you’re digging through bags and boxes every night to work out what ingredients you have for dinner, it’s probably time for a reset—and there’s something oddly satisfying about a well-organised pantry.
+If you’re digging through bags and boxes every night to work out what ingredients you have for dinner, it’s probably time for a reset.
+And there’s something oddly satisfying about a well-organised pantry.

 I decant staples into jars, use baskets for loose items, and group things by how we actually cook.
 It looks better, yes—but mostly, it’s about reducing friction when the kids’ wheels are coming off at 5pm.
 It’s also hugely helpful when it comes to the weekly shop and replenishing the pantry, I can quickly see what we need.